ValerioB88/EvoAgent/docs/future_simulations.md

 There are many interesting phenomena that I would like to try in EvoAgent.
 This is a list of some of them, which will be updated as I come up with new ones.
 They are mostly based on behaviour of primates.

-In this docuemtn I use Female as "the gender the bears the highest cost of reproduction", and Male as "the other gender"
+In this docuemnt I'll use Female as "the gender the bears the highest cost of reproduction", and Male as "the other gender"

-# General phenomena emerging from sexual reproduction and the presence of two asymmetric genders
+## General phenomena emerging from sexual reproduction and the presence of two asymmetric genders
 Males are most focused on finding suitable female partners.
 Females are interested in finding food.
 Most of these phenomena should directly emerge from the fact that Female bears a highest cost of reproduction.
 This seems an *extremely* important factor as *sexual selection if often much stronger than natural selection*.